poorvikappannakn/100-days-linux/Week -13/README.md

 ## 🚀 Progress

 Week 13 is still ongoing.
-More shell scripting concepts, examples, and practical exercises will be added before the week is completed.
+More shell scripting concepts, Linux text-editor usage, shell processes, and practical exercises will be added before the week is completed.